orchidsoftware/orchid.software/source/en/docs/configuration.md

 'prefix' => env('DASHBOARD_PREFIX', 'dashboard'),
 ```

-Provides the ability to change the `dashboard` prefix to any other name, such as` admin` or `administrator`.
+It provides the ability to change the `dashboard` prefix to any other name, such as` admin` or `administrator`.

 ## Middleware